-On Tuesday the lira recovered some ground, trading at 6.3300 to the dollar at 1947 GMT, up some 9 percent from the previous day`s close and having earlier touched 6.2995.
+On Tuesday the lira recovered some ground, trading at 6.4000 to the dollar at 1751 GMT, up almost eight percent from the previous day`s close and having earlier touched 6.2995.

 Erdogan says Turkey is the target of an economic war, and has made repeated calls for Turks to sell their dollars and euros to shore up the national currency.

-The United States imposed sanctions on two Turkish government ministers over the trial on terrorism charges of U.S. evangelical pastor Andrew Brunson in Turkey, and last week Washington raised tariffs on Turkish metal exports.
+The United States has imposed sanctions on two Turkish ministers over the trial on terrorism charges of a U.S. evangelical pastor in Turkey, and last week Washington raised tariffs on Turkish metal exports.

-It was unclear whether Erdogan`s call for Turks to sell dollars would be widely heeded, but a Turkish news agency said traders in Istanbul`s historic Eminonu district converted $100,000 into lira on Tuesday.
+It was unclear whether Erdogan`s call was widely heeded, but a Turkish news agency said traders in Istanbul`s historic Eminonu district converted $100,000 into lira on Tuesday.

 Chanting "Damn America", they unfurled a banner saying "we will win the economic war", the Demiroren agency said.
 Amid calls to "burn" the dollars, the group headed to a bank branch where they converted the money, it said.